rantropov/RealTimeBidding/Thesis/AudienceTargeting.rst

 User behavior distribution
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-In order to learn whether the user behavior falls into certain distribution, we calculated the probability of every event in user group :math:`u_j`
+In order to learn the distribution of user behaviour, we calculated the probability of every event in each user group :math:`u_j`

 Observation
 ^^^^^^^^^^^

-According to our observation, the IAP user behaviour falls into certain distribution,
+The user behavior of each user group shows significant difference.